 - Must be able to pass federal/state background checks.

 You will have to have letters of reference from persons in your community.
-In addition we do two interviews in order to make selections for the training.
 Training does not mean you will be placed in a position.
 This must be discussed when you contact the Access Health office.
-We know which initiatives are looking for personnel and often know ones that are down the road.
+We know which grant-funded initiatives are looking for personnel and often know which ones that are coming down the road.

 Contact our office at 330-445-1079 if you would like more information.
-After a brief discussion we can direct you to our online application which can put you on the waiting list for the next training.
-Call us with any questions you might have.
+After a brief discussion, we can direct you to our online application which can put you on the waiting list for the next training.